Trip Facts

 Overnight: Lodge

-Day 07: Trek Ghoda Tabela to Syabru (2260m): To reach Syabru we continue retracing our route.
-Syabru is a very charming place with traditional houses arranged along a high ridge overlooking the valley.
-You may get lucky to spot red pandas, monkeys and various species of birds on your way to Syabru.
+Day 09: Trek Lama Hotel (Changtang) to Thulo Syabru (2260m): We continue our descend walking through the bamboo and rhododendron forests passing through the Rimche, Bamboo and Pairo (Hot spring) villages.
+Then the trail steeply climbs through the rhododendron forest to Thulo Syabru; one of the biggest settlements in the region.
+Thulo Syabru is a very charming place with some traditional and modern houses arranged along a high ridge overlooking the valley.
+You may get lucky to spot red pandas, monkeys, and various species of birds on your way to Thulo Syabru.

 Overnight: Lodge